posva/talk-data-loaders/slides-en.md

 Let's summarize Data Loaders.
 They are designed to be navigation aware, collocated with page components, and performant.
 The provide a flexible API to handle the loading state, errors and data both globally and locally.
 They are designed to create a consistent user experience by delaying data updates.

-Please, give it a try and let me know what you think as well.
+Please, give it a try and let me know what you think.
  -->

 ---